-The Presidency of the Council of Ministers encompasses around 40 entities, including institutions, bodies, councils, oversight agencies, development institutions, and independent funds.
+3 The Presidency of the Council of Ministers encompasses around 40 entities, including institutions, bodies, councils, oversight agencies, development institutions, and independent funds.
 These entities are allocated financial appropriations in the general budget to cover their operational expenses, investment projects, and programs implemented as part of government policies.

-About the What you need to know Fundamentals and assumptions "Citizen Budget" about the 2025 Budget underlying the budget 2025
+What you need to know about the 2025 Budget

+Fundamentals and assumptions underlying the 2025 Budget